EUCAIM/Glossary/2-Glossary.md

 ### Marketplace

 Centralised platform within the EUCAIM federation that facilitates the exchange and distribution of processing tools, services and applications developed by Software Providers.
-It serves as a repository where Software Providers can contribute their tools for federated processing or data pre-processing purposes to be used by Data Users.
+It serves as a repository where Software Providers can contribute their tools for federated processing or data preprocessing purposes to be used by Data Users.

 ### Mediator